maxpat78/CryptoPad/README.md

 CryptoPad
 =========

-A simple Notepad coded in Python and Tkinter (x64) and tested under Windows 11.
+A simple Notepad coded in Python and Tkinter, tested under Windows 11 and Python 3.11 (x64), GPL licensed.
-It runs under Python 3.11.
-GPL licensed.

-It is able to read and write text documents (encoded in ASCII, UTF-8 or UTF-16 with any line ending) incapsulated into simple ZIP archives and encrypted with AES for maximum security and portability.

-It encrypts always with AES-256 but can decrypt with 128 or 192-bit keys, too.
+It is able to read and write text documents (encoded in ASCII, UTF-8 or UTF-16 with any line ending) incapsulated into simple ZIP archives and encrypted with AES-256 for maximum security and portability (it can decrypt old documents with 128 or 192-bit keys, too).

-File contents are reversed and deflated before encryption.

-Document format is the same found in my CryptoPad-Win32 project.
+File contents are reversed and deflated before encryption: the format is the same found in my CryptoPad-Win32 project.

 The well known AE-1 specification from WinZip[1] is implemented, so one of the following cryptographic toolkits/libraries is required to run the app: